cl-library-docs/common-lisp-libraries/docs/bordeaux-threads.md

 Function: (make-thread function &key name (initial-bindings
                                            *default-special-bindings*))
 ```
-Creates and returns a thread named NAME, which will call the
+Creates and returns a thread named `name`, which will call the
-  function FUNCTION with no arguments: when FUNCTION returns, the
+  function `function` with no arguments: when `function` returns, the
-  thread terminates.
-NAME defaults to "Anonymous thread" if unsupplied.
+  thread terminates. `name` defaults to "Anonymous thread" if unsupplied.

-  On systems that do not support multi-threading, MAKE-THREAD will
+  On systems that do not support multi-threading, `make-thread` will
   signal an error.

   The interaction between threads and dynamic variables is in some